unfoldingWord-dev/translationStudio-Info/docs/tNavigate.rst

 The Resources pane is divided into three tabs.
 All of the translationNotes, translationWords, and translationQuestions are included in translationStudio.

 * Tap either Notes, Words, or Questions to navigate among the tabs.

+    * For **Notes** or **Words**, the words or phrases are listed as they appear in the story or in the ULB.
+Tap the word or phrase for help in understanding how to translate into the target language.

+    * **Questions**: The questions are about information as it appears in the story on in the ULB.
+Read the question and answer it according to the translated text.
+Tap the question for the expected answer.
+If the given answer and the expected answer are the same then the translation might be clear and accurate.

 * If there are no existing resources for a particular chunk, the resources pane is blank.